bringtoads/CandidatesManagement/README.md

 ## Testing

-Unit tests are included in the `JobCandidatesApi.Tests` project.
+Unit tests are included in the `CandidatesManagement.Tests` project.
 These tests cover both the controller and repository functionalities.
 To run the tests, use the test runner in Visual Studio.

 ## Contributing